w3c-webmob/netinfo-usecases/README.md

 * Detecting when a connection switches from cellular to Wi-Fi, and vice versa.
 * Giving the user control as to whether large uploads/downloads should happen over cellular (mostly related to synchronizing media data like photos, videos, and audio files).
 * Preventing accidental data transfer over cellular, which could use up the user's data transfer quota and/or cost them money.
-* Advising the user to activate Wi-Fi to improve location accuracy.

 In order to be able to replicate the functionality seen in native applications, the requirements for the web platform appear to be: